Sustainability drives every decision we make

 We capture customer feedback through various voice and online channels across our regions.

-offers also helps colleagues appreciate the positive impact their support has on customers.
+The visibility of the customer experience that the platform offers also helps colleagues appreciate the positive impact their support has on customers.

 The UK Customer Panel

-We combine industry-leading insights from multiple data sources, including our 4,500-strong UK Customer Panel, to build a comprehensive picture of each customer’s situation, which helps us offer personal support and agree a mutually acceptable financial solution.
+We combine industry-leading insights from multiple data sources, including our 4,800-strong UK Customer Panel, to build a comprehensive picture of each customer’s situation, which helps us offer personal support and agree a mutually acceptable financial solution.

 We’re proud that our customers make a real difference to how we work, and we’re humbled by their commitment and enthusiasm.